FAQ | What is the construction cost in Costa Rica?

 I recently read a blog on construction cost in Costa Rica on Moon.com that is totally off on their statement “US$25 per square foot for simple construction to up to US$70 per square foot for a luxurious house”.

-If you want to be updated by an expert on construction in Costa Rica, check on what Tom Rosenberger, has to say.
+If you want to be updated by an expert on construction in Costa Rica, check on what architect Diego Mendez has to say.
 Don’t start asking around on Facebook, you’ll get all the wrong answers.
-I always recommend using the service of the pros, in whatever you plan doing in your new home country.
+I always recommend using the service of the pros, before you start building in your new home country.

 There are many factors that can influence the construction cost in Costa Rica.
 Not always does it depend on the quality of the finishing materials used.
-I’m sure you understand the difference in building cost between a concrete floor, a bamboo floor and a marble floor, regular glass, and double-glazed glass.
+I’m sure you understand the difference in building cost between a concrete floor, a bamboo floor, and a marble floor, regular glass, and double-glazed glass.
 So I won’t even get into that now.

 There are many other issues that will vary the construction cost of a home:

 Every day, I see people trying to take a shortcut and not hire professionals for the design and construction of their future home.
 Hiring a bunch of low-quality laborers will make the building cost much lower than hiring a professional crew.